juxtaduo/pulseplay/README.md

 ## 🎮 How to Use

-1. **Select a Mood** - Choose from Deep Flow, Melodic Flow, Jazz Harmony, or Rivers Flow
+1. **Select a Mood** - Choose from Deep Flow, Melodic Flow, Jazz Harmony, A Thousand Years, Kiss The Rain, River Flows In You, or Gurenge
 2. **Pick Instruments** - Select up to 4 instruments (Piano, Flute, Xylophone, Kalimba)
 3. **Start Your Session** - Click play and start typing/working
 4. **Adjust Volume** - Use the slider to set your preferred volume level